Skip to content

 Additives

 We all know about additives.
-Predominately they were added to food to elongate its freshness and shelf life, also to make food taste better.
+Predominately, they were added to food to elongate its freshness and shelf life and make food taste better.
 (Argh)

 But as time has gone by additives have increased and food is lasting longer.

-We all want healthy and fresh ingredients in our food – unfortunately, almost always you will not know exactly what has been added to the pre-prepared food you purchase.
+We all want healthy and fresh ingredients in our food – unfortunately, almost always, you will not know precisely what has been added to the pre-prepared food you purchase.

 Convenience